aknutas/nails/README.md

 The script also creates node and edge tables for author and citation networks that can be loaded to Gephi for further exploration.

-See further instructions for manual usage at https://sites.google.com/site/bibliometricdatavisualization/instructions
+See further instructions for manual usage at https://sites.google.com/site/bibliometricdatavisualization/instructions or follow the [video tutorial](https://youtu.be/I1bRXQs_zMk?list=PLJiFJenPKrLOpdu7E1gEhVEAWF7CLQs_2).

 Requirements
 ----